Ijaz-M1/Cafe_ETL/README.md

 Connect AWS and repository
 1) Search for 'github-cicd-role' in the roles tab of IAM.
-2) If the role exist, copy ARN and store in the secret section of GitHub repository.
+2) If the role exists, copy ARN and store in the secret section of GitHub repository.
-3) If role did not exist, create a 'github-cicd-role', copy ARN and store in the secret section of GitHub repository.
+3) If role does not exist, create a 'github-cicd-role', copy ARN and store in the secret section of GitHub repository.

 Deployment of CI/CD pipeline
-1) Copy 'aws_cicd.yml' for our repository or create your own teamplate to path of repository '.github/workflows'
+1) Copy 'aws_cicd.yml' for our repository or create your own template to path of repository '.github/workflows'
-2) Create a template thats stores the services need to be implemented in ci/cd pipeline in ymal format , and save on repository.
+2) Create a template that stores the services needed to be implemented in ci/cd pipeline in ymal format , and save on repository.
 3) Create a yaml template for configuration of services or applications with related role and permission, and save on repository.

-Operaiton of CI/CD pipeline
+Operation of CI/CD pipeline
-1) As long as pipeline was triggered, the workflows automatically process with the sign in the repository.
+1) As long as the pipeline was triggered, the workflows automatically process with the sign in the repository.
 2) If a tick appeared, the procedure was completed successfully.
 3) If a cross appeared, the procedure was not completed successfully.